 Seats Review On The A380

-Each seat comes with a touchscreen tablet for seat position, lighting and inflight entertainment.
-There is a personal minibar, stocked with soft drinks and juices, a universal power supply, a USB port, a reading light and another handset for the in-flight entertainment.
-The fold-out tray table is hidden in the arm rest below the console.
+Each seat comes with a touchscreen tablet for seat position, lighting, and inflight entertainment.
+There is a personal minibar, stocked with soft drinks and juices, a universal power supply, a USB port, reading light and another handset for the in-flight entertainment.
+The fold-out tray table is hidden in the armrest below the console.
 In front of each seat is a large 17-inch entertainment touchscreen with a generously sized ottoman below.

 Best Business Class seats on Emirates’ A380

-The window Business Class seats are perfect for solo travellers, while the dual and more intimate seats in the centre of the cabin are perfect for partners travelling together.
+The window Business Class seats are perfect for solo travelers, while the dual and more intimate seats in the center of the cabin are perfect for partners traveling together.

 Worst Business Class seats on Emirates’ A380

-The window seats B and J as well as the centre seats D and G have their console on the opposite side of the aisle, and can feel quite exposed.
+The window seats B and J as well as the center seats D and G have their console on the opposite side of the aisle and can feel quite exposed.